 The Certificate of Incorporation of Sypris authorizes the issuance of 20,000,000 shares of common stock, par value \$.01 per share, 10,000,000 shares of nonvoting common stock, par value \$.01 per share, and 1,000,000 shares of preferred stock, par value \$.01 per share ("Sypris Preferred Stock").
 Sypris Preferred Stock may be issued in series, each series being composed of such number of shares and having such dividend, liquidation, voting, conversion, redemption and other rights, if any, as the Sypris Board may determine.
-Currently GTC is authorized to issue 40,000,000 shares of GTC Common Stock (which is proposed to be increased to 60,000,000 shares as discussed above), 16,237,861 shares of which were outstanding as of January 7, 1998; and 1,000,000 shares of GTC Preferred Stock, of which 250,000 shares are issued and outstanding, but will be converted into GTC Common Stock immediately prior to the Reorganization.
-Under the Reverse Stock Split, the number of authorized shares of GTC Common Stock will be reduced to 15,000,000 shares (assuming the prior increase in authorized shares to 60,000,000) or 10,000,000 shares (absent such increase) and the outstanding shares will be reduced to 9,541,043 in the Reincorporation, and assuming the Reverse Stock Split has been effected, one share of Sypris Common Stock will be issued for each outstanding share of GTC Common Stock.
+Currently GTC is authorized to issue 40,000,000 shares of GTC Common Stock, 16,292,221 shares of which were outstanding as of February 5, 1998; and 1,000,000 shares of GTC Preferred Stock, of which 250,000 shares are issued and outstanding, but will be converted into GTC Common Stock immediately prior to the Reorganization.
+One share of Sypris Common Stock will be issued for each outstanding share of GTC Common Stock.